errordeveloper/qpd/README.md

 It works with recent _QT Creator 1.x_ and _QT Designer_, but it is useless with the second.

 To compile go to  `./qpd_SockWidg_QtDesigner/` and use `qmake qpd_SockWidgPlugin.pro` then `make && make install`.<br>
-It will normally install into `/usr/lib/qt4/plugins/designer/`, hence you may need to adjust the command or set write permissions accordingly.
+It will normally install into `/usr/lib/qt4/plugins/designer/`, hence you may need to adjust the command or set<br>
+write permissions for this directory according to your needs and policies.

 There will be a library file and the source code directory, where the header file is meant to be found.
 This is<br>
 just convenient to do for me at the moment.
 Later it will probably install a library and a header file in<br>